farah50/Farah50/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-- I'm a Student in the faculty of Computers and Artificial intelligence
 - My current focus is on applying AI in medical diagnostics to help doctors detect diseases more accurately and efficiently.
 - I constantly learn and explore new technologies to improve my skills.
 ---